 - Do not let the lack of nutrients in the body, especially vitamin K and water, due to their deficiency, become dark circles.

-- Protect your eyes from the rays of the sun, apply sun-glasses whenever the sun comes out.
+- Protect your eyes from the rays of the sun, and apply sun-glasses whenever the sun comes out.

 - Massage the eyes around the eyes with a moisturizer containing vitamin K and ‘E’.
 Wash your eyes with cold water two or three times a day, this will maintain the freshness and glow of the eyes.